avparadox/SushiMan/README.md

 👉 **Responsive Design**: The application is completely responsive across all devices, employing responsive design techniques such as media queries and fluid layouts.

-All these while creating the sushi website with,
+all these while creating the sushi website with,

-- Navigation Bar
+* Navigation Bar
-- Creative Hero Section
+* Creative Hero Section
-- About Us Section
+* About Us Section
-- Popular Food, Trending Sushi, and Drinks Sections
+* Popular Food, Trending Sushi, and Drinks Sections
-- Newsletter Signup and Footer
+* Newsletter Signup and Footer

 ## <a name="quick-start">🤸 Quick Start</a>